OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-gas.md

 sidebar_position: 3
 ---

 This conceptual overview is for Stylus Developers who want to understand the pricing models that Stylus uses to assess the price of various opcodes and host I/Os, along with its native unit of payment, ink.
+If interested in the latest ink and gas measurements of WASM opcodes and Host I/Os, please visit the [Opcode and Host I/O pricing reference](https://docs.arbitrum.io/stylus/reference/opcode-hostio-pricing).

 import PublicPreviewBannerPartial from './partials/_stylus-public-preview-banner-partial.md';